The Hidden Goddesses Behind Easter: Eostre, Ishtar & the Mystery of Spring

 The name "Easter" is often mistakenly associated with Astarte, a Phoenician goddess of fertility and the moon.
 However, this connection is not accurate.
 Easter is actually rooted in the Anglo-Saxon goddess Eostre, celebrated during the spring equinox, and the name was later attached to the Christian celebration of the resurrection of Jesus.

 While Astarte was worshipped in various cultures including the Phoenicians and Babylonians and was associated with fertility and lunar cycles, the English word "Easter" comes from the Old English Ēostre, a distinctly pre-Christian spring goddess.
-The confusion arises due to the similar phonetics and overlapping themes of spring and fertility.
+The confusion in the King James Version written of by the Cornetts arises due to the similar phonetics and overlapping themes of spring and fertility.

 - Easter: Derives from Eostre, the Anglo-Saxon goddess celebrated at the spring equinox.